piragna1/Alias-Game-API/README.md

 ### Token handling

-- Access tokens are expected in the Authorization header using the Bearer scheme.
+- Access tokens are returned in the response body and are valid for 15 minutes.
+  The backend does not store access tokens.

-- Refresh tokens are stored securely in HTTP-only cookies.
+- Refresh tokens are stored securely in HTTP-only cookies and are valid for 7 days.
+  However, they are stored in Redis with a TTL of 1 day for session management.
+  Redis key format: `alias-game:token:{userId}`
+  Redis value: the refresh token string

-- The extractTokens middleware parses both tokens and attaches them to the request object.
+- The `extractTokens` middleware parses both tokens and attaches them to the request object.
-- The refreshToken controller validates and rotates the refresh token, issuing a new pair.
+- The `refreshToken` controller validates and rotates the refresh token, issuing a new pair.
-- Middleware functions (extractTokens, getSession) are used to validate and manage token flow.
+- Middleware functions (`extractTokens`, `getSession`) are used to validate and manage token flow.

 Note: All protected routes require valid tokens to be included in the request.